5 Resources for Parent-Teacher Conferences

 For many educators, conferences are coming up soon, and it can be a stressful time.
 To help parents and educators prepare for parent-teacher conferences, we've rounded up a variety of web resources.

 From ideas for highlighting student progress, to questions every parent should ask, these are some of our favorite articles and resources that cover parent-teacher conferencing.
 Enjoy the rest of the school year!

 - Parent-Teacher Conference Tip Sheets for Principals, Teachers, and Parents: The Harvard Family Research Project produced these tip sheets with English and Spanish versions.
-The three sections on each sheet are written specifically for parents, teachers, and principals, and they are available for free PDF download.
-Another insightful resource from the Family Research Project is, "Academic Parent-Teacher Teams: Reorganizing Parent-Teacher Conferences Around Data and Reimagining the Parent-Teacher Conference.
+Each sheet has sections written specifically for parents, teachers, and principals, and is available as a free PDF download.
+Two other insightful resources from the Family Research Project are Academic Parent-Teacher Teams: Reorganizing Parent-Teacher Conferences Around Data and Reimagining the Parent-Teacher Conference.

-- Guide to Parent-Teacher Conferences from Scholastic: This collection of resources for educators focuses on measuring student progress and conducting meaningful conferences with parents.
-Scholastic also features a great parent-specific resource, “Make the Most of Your Teacher Conference,” which offers ideas for what to do before, during, and after conferences.
+- Guide to Parent-Teacher Conferences From Scholastic: This collection of resources for educators focuses on measuring student progress and conducting meaningful conferences with parents.
+Scholastic also features a great parent-specific resource, Make the Most of Your Teacher Conference, which offers ideas for what to do before, during, and after conferences.

 Parent-Teacher Conference Reading List

-- Tips for Parent-Teacher Conferencing (Edutopia)
+- Tips for Parent-Teacher Conferencing via Edutopia